elibenporat/learn-to-code-rust-baseball/articles/06 - Shaping Data.md

     }
 ```

-The ```SideDescription``` adds an "Either" which is what they use to describe switch pitchers, such as Pat Vendite.
+We removed the word "Bat" from all of the fields.
+Also, the ```SideDescription``` adds an "Either" which is used to describe switch pitchers, such as Pat Venditte.

 Do a quick Cargo Run.
 You should see the following error message: